tnevolin/FO2FairPlay/README.md

 * Range penalty applies outside of effective range 4% per hex.
 * Other perks and conditions (weapon accurate, darkness) work as before.

+#### Note on Sharpshooter

+The modification process assumes fixed Sharpshooter that adds flat 16%, not 8% as in vanilla.
+If you are installing this mod on not patched game you'll experience 8% accuracy drop due to that.
+Although, nobody is likely playing unpatched game nowadays.

 ### Consequences

 * Skill level is a direct and intuitive indicator of attack accuracy.
 Easy to compare and choose.
 No more consulting special tables and formulas needed.